 Medieval illuminated manuscripts abound in beautiful versions of letter B that can be copied and recreated.
-But wouldn’t it be much more fun to draw your own version of an illuminated letter B?
+But wouldn’t it be fun to draw your own version of an illuminated letter B?

-I have provided a free PDF with the line illustration and letter B practice sheet for you, so whether you want to create from skratch or use my illustration, you can create your own illuminated letter.
+I have provided a free PDF with the line illustration and letter B practice sheet for you, so whether you want to draw from scratch or use my illustration, you can create your own illuminated letter.

 I first started drawing the flower, and then when the flower was partially drawn, I embarked on the letter shape.
 If you follow this order of drawing, it is quite easy to integrate the flower and letter shape into a seamless image.

-If you first draw the full letter and then try to combine with a flower, you will most probably end up rather frustrated, and find yourself stuck in a puzzling dilemma.
-Instead of an intuitive, creative flow.
-I know, because I tried it many times before it dawned on me how to do this.
+If you first draw the full letter and then try to combine with a flower, you may find yourself frustrated and stuck a puzzling dilemma of how to make it work.
+I know, because I tried it many times before it dawned on me to how to take the easy route.

 You can download a free practice sheet for letter B and then have a go at creating an illuminated letter yourself.
 In case you want to focus on painting or coloring only, the PDF also includes the line drawing of my letter B that you can trace or print out.